EjiroLaurelD/aws-bootcamp-cruddur-2023/journal/week2.md

 I installed the dependencies using
 `pip install -r requirements.txt`

-I added the follwoing to apps.py
+I added the following to apps.py
 ```
 from opentelemetry import trace
 from opentelemetry.instrumentation.flask import FlaskInstrumentor